 - Comprehensive cover for 17 to 21 year-olds

-> - Flexible short-term cover from 7 days up to 6 months
+- Short-term cover from 7 days to 6 months

-> - Covers your own car or a car owned by a parent or friend
+- Covers your own car or a car owned by a parent or friend

 - No risk to parent or friend’s no claims bonus